-- sufficient safeguards, in particular contractual clauses, ensure an adequate level of protection abroad; - the data subject has consented in the specific case; - the processing is directly connected with the conclusion or the performance of a contract and the personal data are that of a contractual party; - disclosure is essential in the specific case in order to either safeguard an overriding public interest or for the establishment, exercise or enforcement of legal claims before the courts; - disclosure is required in the specific case in order to protect the life or the physical integrity of the data subject; or - the data subject has made the data generally accessible and has not expressly prohibited its processing.
+- sufficient safeguards, in particular contractual clauses, ensure an adequate level of protection abroad; - the data subject has consented in the specific case; - the processing is directly connected with the conclusion or the performance of a contract and the personal data are that of a contractual party; - disclosure is essential in the specific case in order to either safeguard an overriding public interest or for the establishment, exercise or enforcement of legal claims before the courts: - disclosure is required in the specific case in order to protect the life or the physical integrity of the data subject; or - the data subject has made the data generally accessible and has not expressly prohibited its processing.

 Most legal entities use the EU standard contractual clauses as sufficient safeguards in the sense of article 6 para 2 lit. a DPA.
-The use of the EU standard contractual clauses also facilitates the notification of the cross-border transfer to the FDPIC (see the answer to question 8.3 below).
+The use of the EU standard contractual clauses also facilitates the notification of the cross-border transfer to the FDPIC (see the answer to question 11.3 below).

-8.3 Do transfers of personal data abroad require registration/notification or prior approval from the relevant data protection authority(ies)?
-Describe which mechanisms require approval or notification, what those steps involve, and how long they take.
+11.3 Do transfers of personal data to other jurisdictions require registration/notification or prior approval from the relevant data protection authority(ies)?
+Please describe which types of transfers require approval or notification, what those steps involve, and how long they typically take.